Implicit Langevin Algorithms for Sampling From Log-concave Densities: Implicit Langevin Algorithm (ILA)

 In this section, we establish conditions under which the sequence of $\theta$-method iterates \cref{eq:overdamped_Langevin_theta_method_0} form a Markov chain that is geometrically ergodic.
 For this, we impose the following assumption on the smoothness of $ f $, which ensures the existence of a unique solution to \cref{eq:overdamped_Langevin}; see \citet[Theorem 2.4--3.1]{ikeda2014stochastic}.

 \begin{assumption} The function $f \in \mathcal{C}^2$ (it is twice continuously differentiable), and $\nabla f$ is $M$-Lipschitz, that is,

 \end{assumption}

-Under \cref{ass:Lipschitz}, \citet{dalalyan2017theoretical} shows that if $h < 4/M$, iterations of ULA \cref{eq:overdamped_Langevin_FE} are stable.
+Under \cref{ass:Lipschitz}, \citet{dalalyan2017theoretical} shows that if $h < 4/M$, iterations of ULA \cref{eq:overdamped_Langevin_FE} are {{bounded in probability (in other words, the algorithm is \emph{stable})}}.
 However, this restriction is a fundamental disadvantage of ULA.
 If $M$ is particularly large, as might be the case in ill-conditioned problems and in high dimensions where the ULA is commonly applied, then the step size must be taken very small, which results in slow mixing time of the chain and high autocorrelation of the samples.
 In sharp contrast, we now show that for appropriate choice of $\theta$, \cref{eq:overdamped_Langevin_theta_method_0} does not suffer from this restriction.

 The process of obtaining samples by iterating \cref{eq:overdamped_Langevin_theta_method_0} is outlined in \cref{alg:sila_exact}.
 For brevity, we henceforth refer to this procedure as the implicit Langevin algorithm (ILA).
 Note that (\ref{eq:overdamped_Langevin_theta_method_0}) can be rewritten as